 Tax Day (Taxes Due) History

 Tax Day marks the last day to file income taxes in the United States.
 The history of US Income Tax dates back to the Civil War and the Revenue Act of 1861.
 This tax was imposed to help pay the costs of the war.
-After several repeals, new taxes, and subsequent repeals, the 16th Amendment to the US Constitution was ratified and went into law in 1913.
+After several repeals, new taxes, and subsequent repeals, the 16th Amendment to the US Constitution was ratified and signed into law in 1913.
 This established the right of Congress to impose a Federal Income tax.

 The Income Tax remains the primary way that the US Government finances itself.
 To ensure that all monies due for the prior year are paid, a Tax Day was created.
 All US taxpayers are required to file taxes based on prior years earnings by this date.
 Traditionally, this date has been on April 15 of each year.
 If this day falls on a weekend, the due date is extended to the following Monday.
 This date is also impacted by the Emancipation Day Holiday in Washington DC.